 Applicants will submit a writing sample of between 3000 and 5000 words (no more than 15 pages in length).
 The sample need not be humorous in tone, but must be prepared according to professional standards: double-spaced, and with name, title, and page number on each page.
 Your sample should demonstrate an understanding of sentence structure, syntax, grammar and punctuation.

-Applicants must submit their sample composition through SlideRoom.
+Applicants must submit their writing sample through SlideRoom.
 SlideRoom is a secure site where additional requirements are collected, scored and stored.
 Log-in to https://slideroom.com and create your free account.
 There will be additional instructions once your account has been created.

 Applicants must meet both academic and additional requirements in order to meet minimum program eligibility.
 Meeting minimum eligibility does not guarantee an offer of admission.